Creative

 FAQ

-Does the setting choice actually change the output?
+Does the setting choice change the backstory?